jfirebaugh/capybara-firebug/README.md

 You'll want to be able to pause the scenario at some point to inspect things in Firebug.
 A step definition for `Then stop and let me debug` is provided for this purpose.
 When executed, it breaks in the Ruby debugger.
+(If you are using bundler, you will also need to specify the correct debugging gem in your
+Gemfile: `gem 'ruby-debug'` for 1.8, `gem 'ruby-debug19'` for 1.9.)

 ## Firebug Versions